sumwale/ybox/README.md

 Special emphasis is given on security where users can choose to lock down or open up the container as required with reasonable defaults out of the box.
 There is no sharing of HOME or no privileged mode container.
-This sets it apart from other similar solutions like distrobox/toolbx and the reason for starting this project since those other solutions don't care about security/sandboxing at all and share the entire HOME while running the containers in privileged mode.
+This sets it apart from other similar solutions like distrobox and the reason for starting this project since those other solutions don't care about security/sandboxing at all and share the entire HOME while running the containers in privileged mode.
 The other problem with those solutions is that